isc-projects/bind9/doc/notes/notes-9.16.3.rst

 -  When running on a system with support for Linux capabilities, ``named`` drops root privileges very soon after system startup.
-This was causing a spurious log message, "unable to set effective uid to
+This was causing a spurious log message, ``unable to set effective uid to
-   0: Operation not permitted", which has now been silenced.
+   0: Operation not permitted``, which has now been silenced.
 [GL #1042] [GL #1090]

 -  When ``named-checkconf`` was run, it would sometimes incorrectly set